 - Take an online exam, or

-- Attend an in-person workshop offered in January or February.
+- Attend an in-person or Zoom workshop offered in January or February.

 If your certification has expired, you must complete the mail-in or online exam.

 The exam is required for initial certification or if your certification has expired.
 You may recertify by exam instead of attending a workshop.
-The exam has 50 questions.
+The exam has 50 questions and is offered in English.

-- Online exam deadline: midnight, October 31.
+Exam registration begins on January 5, 2026.
+The online exam deadline is midnight, October 31.
 All online exam attempts must be completed before the system closes on this deadline.

 Online exam requirements